Tim Dalgleish

 Mar/Apr - 2017 An Inspector Calls - (Arthur Birling) J.B.Priestly, Shires Repertory Company, Northampton.

-June 2016 - Stony Live (Shakespeare Festival) x2 Shakespeare sonnets Stony Stratford Theatre Society to mark 400th anniversary of Shakespeare's death, Cock hotel and Bull hotel covered carpark
+June 2016 - Stony Live (Shakespeare Festival) x2 Shakespeare sonnets Stony Stratford Theatre Society to mark 400th anniversary of Shakespeare's death, Cock and Bull hotel covered carpark

 May 2015 - Real Ale and Drama Shots 3 - (various playwrights) Mylo in 'Mylo M' by Eamonn Dolan for Carabosse Theatre, Buszy, Milton Keynes.